Rushia-cn/Rushia-button/.github/ISSUE_TEMPLATE/new-clip-request.md

 - jp: Optional

 ### Category
-exist category or new one (Please attach i18n name for new categories)
+existing category or new one (Please attach i18n name for new categories)

 ### Url
 https://the.url.to.video.src